AI Lead Qualification - A Use Case for (Not Only) Marketing Agencies

 What research shows- and what most sales teams already know from experience- is pretty brutal:

-- contacting a lead within the first 5 minutes can increase the chance of a conversation by dozens of times compared to calling back an hour later,
+- contacting a lead within the first 5 minutes can increase the chance of a

 - responding within the first minute can boost conversion rates by several hundred percent,